-> Nioxin System Thinning System: This is a great system for those with thinning hair, it is a little pricey but the cheapest way to do is to get the big bottles off of amazon, they last for a long time and are cheapest on amazon.
+Nioxin System Thinning System: This is a great system for those with thinning hair, it is a little pricey but the cheapest way to do is to get the big bottles off of Amazon, they last for a long time.
 The shampoo focuses on cleaning out buildup on the scalp to allow new growth to happen.
 I swear by these products and have not used anything else since learning about them.

-> Roots by Lush: Another product that focuses on the root, it is minty and smells fresh.
+Roots by Lush: Another product that focuses on the root, it is minty and smells fresh.
 I love lush products.
 My stylist actually got me this as a gift for our “one-year anniversary” (I seriously love her if you can’t tell).
-I use it once a week, it keeps my hair soft and I’ve noticed more “baby hairs” around my hair line since using it.
+I use it once a week, it keeps my hair soft and I’ve noticed more “baby hairs” on my hairline since using it.

-> - Red meat – Full of iron that is naturally occurring that I need to stay healthy
+- Red meat – Full of iron that is naturally occurring that I need to stay healthy

 - Seafood (especially salmon) – Full of omega-3’s enable you to grow hair and keep it healthy

 - Dark green leafy vegetables (especially spinach) – More omega-3 acids, magnesium, and iron.
 Which are all needed for hair

 - Eggs – Full of b-vitamins, aka biotin.

 An A+ day of eating for hair health for me would look like:

 - 2 egg scramble with spinach and vegetables, served with avocado